chouchouji/alias-manager/README.md

 ## Features

-- 🎨 &nbsp; Support creating, deleting, renaming, copying and running system alias
+- Support creating, deleting, renaming, copying and running system alias
-- 📦 &nbsp; Support grouping aliases
+- Support grouping aliases
+- Support sorting aliases by frequency or alphabet
-- 🔧 &nbsp; Support custom path that used to store aliases
+- Support custom path that used to store aliases

 ## Usage